 - Keep the hood and front air inlet free of ice, snow or any other obstruction, such as leaves.
-The heater and defroster will work far better, reducing the chance of fogging the inside of your windows. - When you enter a vehicle in cold weather, adjust the mode knob to FLOOR and the fan to the highest speed for a few moments before driving off.
+The heater and defroster will work far better, reducing the chance of fogging the inside of your windows. - When you enter a vehicle in cold weather, set the mode to FLOOR or LOWER and the fan to the highest speed for a few moments before driving off.
 This helps clear the intake ducts of snow and moisture and reduces the chance of fogging the inside of your windows. - Keep the air path under the front seats clear of objects.
-This helps air circulate throughout your vehicle. - To prevent circulation of outside air, press the recirculation button.
-This will close all outside vents.
+This helps air to circulate throughout your vehicle.